Jean28518/jeans_licenses/README.md

-# Minetest-Mod: licenses
+# Minetest-Mod: Jeans Licenses
 Github: https://github.com/Jean28518/minetest_licenses

-This mod is adding an ingame license system for multiplayers to Minetest.
+This mod is adding an ingame license system for servers to minetest.

-**Licenses can only read and wrote to the player, when the specific player is online, because of the use of `player:get_meta()`.**
+Its an alternative to the minetest-priv system.
+Its for ingame features.
+E.g. for a drivers license or something else.

 ----

-## Chat-Commands:
+## Commands:
-`licenses`
-List all commands.

- `licenses_list`
-List all defined licenses.

-`licenses_add LICENSE`
+`/help license` Display all other commands

-Add new license to database. 'licenses' attribut required.
+`/license add <license>` Add License to the database.

- `licenses_remove LICENSE`
-Remove license from database. 'licenses' attribut required.

- `licenses_assign PLAYERNAME LICENSE`
+`/license delete <license>` Delete License from the database.

+`/license assign <player> <license>` Assign a player some license.

+`/license revoke <player> <license>` Revoke a player some license.

-Assign a defined license to a player. 'licenses' attribut required.
+`/license list <player>` See all license of a player.

- `licenses_unassign PLAYERNAME LICENSE`
-Unassign a defined license to a player 'licenses' attribut required.

- `licenses_see PLAYERNAME`
-List all assigned licenses and each assign-gametime the  of a player.
+`/license list` See all existing licenses on the server.

- `licenses_check PLAYERNAME LICENSE`
-Returns, if license is currently assigned to player.

- `licenses_get_license_time PLAYERNAME LICENSE`
-Get assigntime of an assigned License from a player.

- `licenses_get_last_assigntime PLAYERNAME`
-Get the latest time, on which a player where assigned to an license.

 ----

 ## Minetest Functions for Developers:
 You can also combine this mod with your own mod:

+`licenses.add(license)` Add a license to the database.
+Return true, if it was sucessfully done.
+Returns false, if error ocurred, or license is in database already.

+`licenses.delete(license)` Deletes a license from the database.
+Returns true, if it was sucessfully done.
+Returns false, if error ocurred, or the license doenst exist.

+`licenses.exists(license)` Returns true, if the license exists in the database.
+Returns false, if it isn't.

+`licenses.assign(player_name, license)` Assigns a Player an license.
+Returns true, if sucessfully done.
+Returns false, if the license or the player doesnt exist.

+`license.revoke(player_name, license)` Revokes a license from a player.
+Returns true, if sucessfully done.
+Returns false, if the license or the player doesnt exist.

+`licenses.check(player_name, license)` Returns true, if the player has the license assigned.
+Returns false if not, or the player or the license doesnt exist.

+`licenses.list_all()` Returns a String with all licenses listed in the database.
+When the database is empty, it returns an empty String like `""`

+`licenses.player_list(player_name)` Returns a string with all licenses which are assigned to a specific player.
+It returns an empty String when the player has no licenses assigned.
+When the player doenst exist, it returns false.

+**The mod doenst handle assign times anymore!**

+### Old deprecated Functions:
-`licenses_add(license)` Adds a license to the database.
+*`licenses_add(license)` Adds a license to the database.*

-`licenses_check_player_by_licese(player_name, license)` Returns true, if License is currently assigned to the player.
-Otherwise returns false.
+*`licenses_check_player_by_licese(player_name, license)` Returns true, if License is currently assigned to the player.
+Otherwise returns false.*

-`licenses_check_player_license_time(player_name, license)` Returns the gametime, on which the license was assigned to the player.
+*`licenses_check_player_license_time(player_name, license)` Returns the gametime, on which the license was assigned to the player.*

-`function licenses_check_player_license_time(player_name)` Returns the latest gametime, on that a player got assigned with any license.
+*`function licenses_check_player_license_time(player_name)` Returns the latest gametime, on that a player got assigned with any license.*

-`licenses_assign(player_name, license)` Returns true, if License where successfully assigned.
-Otherwise returns false.
+*`licenses_assign(player_name, license)` Returns true, if License where successfully assigned.
+Otherwise returns false.*

-`licenses_unassign(player_name, license)` Returns true, if License where successfully unassigned.
-Otherwise returns false.
+*`licenses_unassign(player_name, license)` Returns true, if License where successfully unassigned.
+Otherwise returns false.*

-`licenses_exists(license)` Returns true, if this license is in database.
-Otherwise returns false
+*`licenses_exists(license)` Returns true, if this license is in database.
+Otherwise returns false*